GreenWaves-Technologies/FaceReID/documentation/train_instruction.md

 ## Installation and enviroment setup

-Then download and install CUDA following the official instructions on the website:
+Download and install CUDA following the official instructions on the website:

 `https://docs.nvidia.com/cuda/cuda-installation-guide-linux/`